-(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. external providers, both The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
+(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. • Review of expectations of external providers, both voluntary and contractual, as part of the implementation of a new Social Value Strategy (endorsed Cabinet March 2019).
+Initial focus is to generate social value through procurement The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
 Action to remain open to fully embed process.
-Open (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. external providers, both The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
+Open Page 142 (A8) Demonstrating strong commitment to ethical values. # Under realisation of external service providers to provide social value benefits that communities can gain from. • external providers, both The Social Value Strategy has been rolled out with the creation of a dedicated Social Value Officer.
 Action to remain open to fully embed process.
 Open (B23,24,25) Engaging stakeholder effectively, including individuals citizens and service users.
 (E61) Developing the capability of the entity's leadership and other individuals - ensure that there are structures in place to encourage public participation.
 (F69) Managing performance - making decisions based on relevant, clear objective analysis and advice pointing out the Ensuring that impacts, both negative and positive are fully understood when making Council decisions.
-Public participation is not built into consultation and communication strategies, leading to miscommunication and difficulties in implementing change.
-Template and guidance for all committee reports to ensure that both communications and risk are comprehensively considered and reported on as part of the Integrated Impact Assessment captures specific issues which may be of consequence for protected groups and other issues of impact need to be considered and captured.
+Public participation is not built into consultation and communication strategies, leading to miscommunication and difficulties in implementing change. • Template and guidance for all committee reports to ensure that both communications and risk are comprehensively considered and reported on as part of the Integrated Impact Assessment captures specific issues which may be of consequence for protected groups and other issues of impact need to be considered and captured.
 New format for reporting introduced Autumn 2019 and subsequently monitored.
-Increased use of tools such as Gov. Delivery and Customer Accounts.
-There has been an improved report format used during the year.
+Increased use of tools such as Gov. Delivery and Customer Accounts. used during the year.
 This action needs to remain open action to capture the report of Integrated Impact Assessments.
-There is a detailed communications strategy in place for all aspects of engagement.
-All major decisions are based on clear objective analysis.
 24,25) Closed (E61)

-(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status implications and risks inherent in the organisation's financial, social and environmental position and outlook (C27,29) Defining outcomes in terms of sustainable economic, social and environmental benefits. # Expectations of delivery in accordance with the Future Generations and Wellbeing Act have been raised.
+(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status implications and risks inherent in the organisation's financial, social and environmental position and outlook Dogo 1 (C27,29) Defining outcomes in terms of sustainable economic, social and environmental benefits. # Expectations of delivery in accordance with the Future Generations and Wellbeing Act have been raised.
 Service planning does not take into account service user's needs in the future.
 Legal and or judicial challenges.
 Plan 2019/20 and the review of the current set of Well-Being Objectives.
 Reflect within provisions made in the Medium Term Financial Strategy.
-Case studies to be included within the Annual Performance Report demonstrating best practise in line with Future Generations and Wellbeing Act Closed (C30,31) Defining outcomes - identifying and managing risks to the achievement of outcomes and making best use of the resources available.
+Case studies to be included within the Annual Performance Report demonstrating best practise in line with Future Generations and Wellbeing Act Closed 40 (C30,31) Defining outcomes - identifying and managing risks to the achievement of outcomes and making best use of the resources available.
 Risk management not fully related to the achievements of all that we do.
 Inconsistent application of the risk management strategy across all portfolios.
 Risks are not mitigated during transitional or implementation phases.
 Outcomes are underachieved area to ensure that risk management is related fully and comprehensively to the achievement of outcomes in all that we do.
-Revision of Risk Management Framework Workshops with portfolios on revised risk framework.
 Closed